 Georgia law supports the victims of dog bites, but victims must prove that the owner should be held liable for the attack.
 While dog bite laws vary, some of the common ways that establish liability in Georgia dog bite cases include:

-- Showing the dog had vicious propensities or tendencies before the attack.
+- Showing that the dog had vicious propensities or tendencies before the attack

-- Proving a violation of a local ordinance which required the dog to be on a leash or restrained (Establishing such a violation can negate the need to prove the vicious propensity of the dog).
+- Proving a violation of a local ordinance that required the dog to be on a leash or restrained (establishing such a violation can negate the need to prove the vicious propensity of the dog)

-If the bite is the result of provoking the dog or trespassing, in our experience there typically would not be a case at all.
-In many dog bite cases, the attack will be covered by the homeowner’s insurance of the dog owner or caretaker, even if the attack did not occur on the owner’s property.
+If the bite is the result of provoking the dog or trespassing, in our experience, there typically would not be a case at all.
+In many dog bite cases, the attack will be covered by the homeowners insurance of the dog owner or caretaker as a type of premises liability claim, even if the attack did not occur on the owner’s property.

 For A Free Consultation, Contact Us

 No one deserves to suffer the trauma caused by an unprovoked animal attack.
 Our attorneys at Ashenden & Associates, P.C., in Atlanta have experience working on dog bite and other animal liability cases.
 Our team will work with you to decide whether you have a strong case.
 We will vigorously protect your rights and zealously fight to assure that you get the full compensation allowed by law.
 For a free consultation, contact us online or call 770-676-1184.